 Compensation of Executive Branch Employees - SB 269 (Sen. R. Stivers) would limit the amount of compensation an employee who has not retired from any of the state administered retirement systems and who is appointed to a position in the Executive Branch by the Governor to 25% above any prior state service compensation.
-SB 269 has not yet been assigned to a committee.
+SB 269 has been Withdrawn.